-Recent sightings, especially on two seabird expeditions I led to New Caledonia in early 2013 and 2014 have confirmed that this taxon is different from NZSP and work by others has now conclusively proved this.
-On the more recent expedition, we identified some strong evidence that this species does indeed breed around New Caledonia and the plan is to return there in 2018 with the aim of searching the localities we have identified for breeding birds.
+Recent sightings, especially on two seabird expeditions I led to New Caledonia in 2013 and 2014 have confirmed that this taxon is different from NZSP and work by others has now conclusively proved this.
+On the more recent expedition, we identified some strong evidence that this species does indeed breed around New Caledonia and the plan is to return there with the aim of searching the localities we have identified for breeding birds.
 Our aim is to catch at least one individual which will be released after being measured, photographed and DNA samples collected.

 To fund this non-profit expedition, a small number of people can come on the trip as 'paying participants'.
 If you are interested in joining the expedition, please click here for further details or contact me via the contacts page.

-An article describing the full story was recently published in Birding World magazine (July 2013) and to see a copy of this click here.
+An article describing the full story was published in Birding World magazine (July 2013) and to see a copy of this click here.